QuickBlox/Documentation/docs/6_rest_api/1_Introduction.md

 ### 3.17.02.2
 * **API**
 	* Fixed
-		* POST /subscriptions: allow to pass 'bundle_identifier' parameter only for iOS push subscriptions (can't do it for Android).
+		* POST /subscriptions: allow to pass 'bundle_identifier' parameter not only for iOS push subscriptions (but also for Android).

 ### 3.17.02.1
 * **API**